intel-analytics/ipex-llm/README.md

    You can download a collection of detection models (pretrained on the PSCAL VOC dataset and COCO dataset) from [detection model zoo](docs/docs/ProgrammingGuide/object-detection.md#download-link).

-2. Use *Zoo Object Detection API* for off-the-shell inference
+2. Use *Object Detection API* for off-the-shell inference
    ```
    from zoo.models.image.objectdetection import *
    model = ObjectDetector.load_model(model_path)